dev-academy-programme/orientation---Archived/README.md

 The terminal is essentially a window directly into your operating system.
 It runs an application, called a "shell", that let's you talk to the computer directly using typed "shell commands".
 You'll be using the terminal a lot throughout your career, so the sooner you get comfortable with it, the better.

 On a Mac, you can find the terminal in your Applications/Utilities folder.

-On Ubuntu, type "terminal" in the application search bar to find it.
-On Windows, it's not as simple.
-Looks like you want to install the PuTTY application (a tty is a terminal, get it?).
-You can skim this article for instructions: [Getting Started with Vagrant on Windows](http://www.sitepoint.com/getting-started-vagrant-windows/).
-You only need to install the PuTTY app and then run the above line of code.
-Disregard the rest of the tutorial.
+If you're on Linux, we're betting you're already quite familiar with the terminal.

+On Windows, the terminal is generally called the "command prompt" or "command line".
+Open the Command Prompt window by clicking the Start button, clicking All Programs, clicking Accessories, and then clicking Command Prompt.

 **PLEASE LET US KNOW IMMEDIATELY IF YOU ARE HAVING TROUBLE WITH INSTALLING THE VIRTUAL MACHINE**.
 The good news is that this is probably the most difficult part of the course: installing things.
 Somehow it never really gets easier.